-Like Aphrodite who was born fully grown from the brow of Zeus, Governor Chris Christie has literally burst onto the national stage as a complete and outsized body of work.
+Like Aphrodite, who was born fully grown from the brow of Zeus, Governor Chris Christie has literally burst onto the national stage as a complete and outsized piece of work.
 It is hard to exaggerate when describing him, because Chris Christie is a walking, talking (lumbering, blustering) series of exaggerations.
-And now the George Washington Bridgegate scandal has arrived to reveal him in the fully glory of his exaggerated contradictions.
+And now the George Washington Bridgegate scandal has arrived to reveal him in the full glory of his exaggerated contradictions.
 And somewhere, Richard Nixon is smiling up at him.

-It following the bouncing ball that is the Chris Christie story, it is important to realize that he and his supporters have built and polished an image of him as the straightest straight shooter of all time, genetically incapable of telling anything but the plain and unvarnished truth.
+In following the bouncing ball that is the Chris Christie story, it is important to realize that he and his supporters have built and polished and built and polished an image of him as the straightest straight shooter of all time, genetically incapable of telling anything but the plain and unvarnished truth.
 The only spinning happening on the Planet Christie was the spinning of a pizza.

 And that should have been the end of the story.
 We had Chris Christie, responding decisively to betrayal by craven, outlier members of his staff.
 And then we had Chris Christie, “sad” because of the betrayal and apologizing for his own humiliation.